catalingheorghe/learning-activities/embedded_linux/toolchain/notes_toolchain_general.md

 Toolchain is only the strict set of compiler, C library, binutils.

-An SDK also offers other libraries that be linked with and that can be run on the target (networking, graphics, etc) and other native tools that help in building the software.
+An SDK also offers other libraries that can be linked with and that can be run on the target (networking, graphics, etc) and other native tools that help in building the software.

 Yocto, for example, can use an existing toolchain as input, or build its own.
 A build system like yocto, besides producing a root filesystem, can also produce and SDK to allow application developers to build applications for the target.